PureMath86/Notepad/_posts/2017-06-08-first-commit.md

 * Quantum Computation and [Ancilla Verification --I received an acknowledgement here](https://arxiv.org/abs/1504.04057),
 * Knot Theory (Rational Knots) and Applications in Biology,
 * Meta-Physics.

+That's it for the introduction.
+Stay tuned for more!